eboulanger/seaConnect--compGenomics/README.md

 ## Data
 GBS SNP calling was performed by [P. Guerrin using a dDocent-based pipeline](https://github.com/Grelot/seaConnect--dDocent)
-SNP filtering, outlier detection and format conversions can be found in the project [seaConnect--dataPrep](https://github.com/eboulanger/seaConnect--dataPrep)
+SNP filtering, outlier detection and format conversions was performed by [E. Boulanger in the project seaConnect--dataPrep](https://github.com/eboulanger/seaConnect--dataPrep)

 ## Dependencies